GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/API-for-resources.md

 Methods take an instance of the object as the first argument, often called "self."

-This means that whenever you used a string name to refer to a resource object, you usually should pass an instance of an object.
+This means that where you formerly used a string name to refer to a resource object, now you usually should pass an instance of an object.

 ### Changes to reference documents